prometheus-operator/prometheus-operator/Documentation/rbac.md

 The Prometheus server itself accesses the Kubernetes API to discover targets and Alertmanagers.
 Therefore a separate `ClusterRole` for those Prometheus servers needs to exist.

 As Prometheus does not modify any Objects in the Kubernetes API, but just reads them it simply requires the `get`, `list`, and `watch` actions.
+As Prometheus can also be used to scrape metrics from the Kubernetes apiserver, it also requires access to the `/metrics/` endpoint of it.

 In addition to the resources Prometheus itself needs to access, the Prometheus side-car needs to be able to `get` configmaps to be able to pull in rule files from configmap objects.